Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Background material

 $\bullet$ \emph{(Special Assumption)} The top stratum $H_s$ is \eg-aperiodic.

-For now, instead of a full and general definition, we only list certain properties of a \ct\ $f \from G \to G$ which hold under the special assumption above (citations are to \recognition\ unless otherwise noted): \begin{enumerate} \item (Definition 4.7 (Filtration)) There is no $\phi$-periodic free factor system strictly contained between the free factor systems $[\pi_1 G_{s-1}]$ and $[\pi_1 G_s] = \{[F_n]\}$. \item (Corollary 4.19 eg-(i)) There exists (up to reversal) at most one indivisible Nielsen path $\rho$ of height~$s$.
+For now, instead of a full and general definition, we only list certain properties of a \ct\ $f \from G \to G$ which hold under the special assumption above: \begin{enumerate} \item \cite[Definition 4.7 (Filtration)]{\recognitionTag} There is no $\phi$-periodic free factor system strictly contained between the free factor systems $[\pi_1 G_{s-1}]$ and $[\pi_1 G_s] = \{[F_n]\}$. \item \cite[Corollary 4.19 eg-(i)]{\recognitionTag} There exists (up to reversal) at most one indivisible Nielsen path $\rho$ of height~$s$.
 If $\rho$ exists then it decomposes as $\rho = \alpha \beta$ where $\alpha$ and $\beta $ are $s$-legal paths with endpoints at vertices and $(\bar \alpha, \beta)$ is an illegal turn in $H_s$.
 In particular, $f(\alpha) = \alpha \gamma$ and $f(\beta) = \bar \gamma \beta$ for some path $\gamma$.
-Moreover: \begin{itemize} \item (\cite[Fact 1.42]{\SubgroupsOneTag}) At least one endpoint of $\rho$ is disjoint from $G_{s-1}$. \item (Corollary 4.19 eg-(i)) The initial and terminal directions of $\rho$ are distinct fixed directions in $H_s$. \end{itemize} \item (\cite[Lemma 5.10]{\BHTag}) Any assignment $\ell(E)$ of lengths to the edges $e$ of $H_s$ extends to an assignment of lengths to all paths in $G$ with endpoints at vertices by adding up the lengths of the edges of $H_s$ in the edge-path description of $\sigma$.
+Moreover: \begin{itemize} \item At least one endpoint of $\rho$ is disjoint from $G_{s-1}$ (see also \SubgroupsOne\ Fact 1.42) \item The initial and terminal directions of $\rho$ are distinct fixed directions in $H_s$. \end{itemize} \item (\cite[Lemma 5.10]{\BHTag}) Any assignment $\ell(E)$ of lengths to the edges $e$ of $H_s$ extends to an assignment of lengths to all paths in $G$ with endpoints at vertices by adding up the lengths of the edges of $H_s$ in the edge-path description of $\sigma$.
 There is an \emph{eigenvector assignment of lengths} $\ell(e)$ so that $\ell(f(e)) = \lambda \ell(e)$ for all edges $e$ of $H_s$ where $\lambda> 1$ is the Perron-Frobenius eigenvalue of the transition matrix for $H_s$.
-If $\rho=\alpha\beta$ exists as in \pref{ItemCTiNP} it follows that $\ell(\alpha) = \ell(\beta)$ because $\ell(\alpha)$ and $\ell(\beta)$ both satisfy $\lambda L = L + \ell(\gamma)$. \item (\cite[Fact 1.35]{HandelMosher:SubgroupsI}) If $\gamma$ is a path with endpoints at vertices $H_s$ or a circuit crossing an edge of $H_s$ then for all sufficiently large $i$ the path $f^i_\#(\gamma)$ has a splitting with terms in the set $\{$edges of~$H_s\} \union \{$height $s$ indivisible Nielsen paths$\}\union\{$paths in $G_{s-1}$ with endpoints in~$H_s\}$. \end{enumerate} \emph{Remark on item \pref{ItemCTSplitSimple}:} This is implicit in \BookOne, e.g.\ Lemma 4.2.6, Remark 5.1.2, and Step 2 of the proof of Proposition 6.0.4 of \BookOne.
+If $\rho=\alpha\beta$ exists as in \pref{ItemCTiNP} it follows that $\ell(\alpha) = \ell(\beta)$ because $\ell(\alpha)$ and $\ell(\beta)$ both satisfy $\lambda L = L + \ell(\gamma)$. \item (\cite[Part I, Fact 1.35]{HandelMosher:Subgroups}) If $\gamma$ is a path with endpoints at vertices $H_s$ or a circuit crossing an edge of $H_s$ then for all sufficiently large $i$ the path $f^i_\#(\gamma)$ has a splitting with terms in the set $\{$edges of~$H_s\} \union \{$height $s$ indivisible Nielsen paths$\}\union\{$paths in $G_{s-1}$ with endpoints in~$H_s\}$. \end{enumerate} \emph{Remark on item \pref{ItemCTSplitSimple}:} This is implicit in \BookOne, e.g.\ Lemma 4.2.6, Remark 5.1.2, and Step 2 of the proof of Proposition 6.0.4 of \BookOne.